offsoc/onionplan/docs/0 - Introduction/Challenges.md

 * But the roadmap seems to be stalled, not only for the lack of developers but also because we're missing a "perfect" solution that we never (and may never) find.
-* There's no Onion Service team at Tor: right now Onion Service development is split in multiple teams with their own existing roadmaps.
+* Now there's an Onion Service Working Group at Tor, which takes care of converging Onion Service development happening on multiple teams at Tor.
-* At the same time, Tor cannot be responsible for things like domain issuance: it cannot be authoritative (Tor just makes the software, don't run the network and cannot issue Onion Names) and it's a non-profit (cannot have a revenue out of Onion Names issuance), which makes even harder to decide who else could be responsible (or finding solutions that do not rely on any authoritative instance) for it and how development could be sustained.
+* In terms of governance, Tor cannot be responsible for things like domain issuance: it cannot be authoritative (Tor just makes the software, don't run the network and cannot issue Onion Names) and it's a non-profit (cannot have a revenue out of Onion Names issuance), which makes even harder to decide who else could be responsible (or finding solutions that do not rely on any authoritative instance) for it and how development could be sustained.
+* Part of The Onion Plan was incorporated into Tor's Strategic Plan for 2023:
+    * _Goal 2 (product) - Objective 2 (any person on the planet be able to use Tor to access any online service)_:
+        * Key Result 1 - _Health of onion services its improved, onion names plan draft is concluded_.

 Converging the planning, the fundraising strategy and an adoption campaign can help put things moving forward again.